gbv/paia/paia.md

     request header.
 callback
   : A JavaScript callback method name to return JSONP instead of JSON.
 The
-    callback MUST only contain alphanumeric characters and underscores.
-If a callback is given, the response content type MUST be `application/javascript`. suppress_response_codes
+    callback MUST only contain alphanumeric characters and underscores. suppress_response_codes
   : If this parameter is present, *all* responses MUST be returned with a
     200 OK status code, even [request errors](#request-errors).